- Car Rentals

 Situated on the banks of River Tungabhadra close to the place where the mighty rivers of Krishna and Tungabhadra merge, Alampur has rich historical and pilgrimage importance.
 Several dynasties ruled this place including Satavahanas, Chalukyas, Kakatiyas, Bahamani sultans, Vijayanagara kings and finally falling under Hyderabad.
 Alampur is one of the top attractions you must include in Hyderabad tour packages.

 As per history of this place, Lord Brahma, after losing his powers due to a curse of a saint, performed penance for Lord Shiva.
 It is believed that Lord Shiva appeared in nine different forms, thus nine different temples to celebrate each form.
-The shivalinga in the main temple of Bala Brahma ...
+The shivalinga in the main temple ...

 Historical & Heritage | Pilgrimage